UNFmontreal/Dcm2Bids/docs/tutorial/first-steps.md

     {
       "datatype": "fmap",
       "suffix": "epi",
-      "customEntities": "dir-AP",
       "criteria": {
-        "SeriesDescription": "EPI PE=AP*"
+        "SeriesDescription": "EPI PE=*"
       },
-      "intendedFor": "id_task-rest"
-    },
-    {
-      "datatype": "fmap",
-      "suffix": "epi",
-      "customEntities": "dir-PA",
-      "criteria": {
-        "SeriesDescription": "EPI PE=PA*"
-      },
-      "intendedFor": "id_task-rest"
+      "intendedFor": "id_task-rest" |
     }
   ]
 }
 ```

-For fieldmaps, you need to add an `"intendedFor"` field to show that these
+For fieldmaps, you need to add an `"intendedFor"` as well as `id` field to show that these
 fieldmaps should be used with your fMRI acquisition.
 Have a look at the
-explanation of [intendedFor](/docs/3-configuration/#intendedfor) in the
+explanation of [intendedFor](/docs/3-configuration/#id-and-intendedfor) in the
 documentation or in the [BIDS specification][bids-fmap].

 !!! tip "Use an online JSON validator"